jonathb/spanish-olamundo/1_spanish.md

 contener – to contain
-detener – to stop, detain, arrest, deter entretener – to entertain mantener – to maintain, to support obtener – to obtain, to get retener – to retain sostener – to sustain, to defend
+detener – to stop, detain, arrest, deter entretener – to entertain mantener – to maintain, keep, support, get obtener – to obtain, to get retener – to retain sostener – to sustain, to defend